 Lexapro isn’t considered a controlled substance in the United States, and the potential for abuse is very low.
 While you’re unlikely to experience Lexapro euphoria, there’s a risk of developing a physical dependence with long-term use.
 You should never stop taking this medication suddenly, as it increases the risk of withdrawal.

-Withdrawal or discontinuation syndrome may affect around 20% of people who’ve been on antidepressants for at least 4 weeks.
-Symptoms of discontinuing SSRI medications are uncomfortable and can sometimes mimic a depression or an anxiety relapse.
+Symptoms of discontinuing SSRI medications are uncomfortable and can sometimes mimic a relapse of depression or anxiety.
 Some of the possible discontinuation symptoms include:

 - Nausea, vomiting and heartburn